What does a Medical Receptionist do?

 - Greet and check-in patients, ensuring a welcoming and professional atmosphere.

-- Schedule appointments, manage cancellations, and coordinate with medical staff to ensure efficient patient flow.
+- Schedule appointments, manage cancellations, and coordinate with medical staff to ensure smooth patient flow.

-- Answer and direct phone calls, respond to inquiries, and provide information to patients and visitors.
+- Answer incoming phone calls, respond to inquiries, and direct calls to the appropriate personnel.

 - Verify patient insurance information and collect co-payments or outstanding balances.